 An example is telling.
 In the 1990s, Cincinnati Children's Hospital decided it wanted to become a leader in quality of pediatric care (Edmonson and Tucker, 2009).
 The hospital CEO and Board of Directors were on board, but the finance team was not.
-They saw quality improvement as antithetical to the finances of the institution, which revolved around admitting more children and treating them in a high-tech way.
-No payer reimbursed them more for higher quality care; in fact, it was the opposite.
+They saw quality improvement as harming the finances of the institution, which were based on admitting more children and treating them in a high-tech way.
+No payer reimbursed them more for higher quality care; in fact, it was penalized.